Biomedical Sciences BSc Honours

 - Research Project

 The degree is accredited by the Institute of Biomedical Science (IBMS).
 Honours graduates can expect to become registered with the Health and Care Professions Council (HCPC) as Biomedical Scientists, provided they fulﬁl the additional HCPC requirements of competencies through suitable employment and undertaking the IBMS certiﬁcate of competence.
+This course is also recognised by the Society of Biology.

 Additional costs information